Why you should become a nurse or physicians assistant instead of a doctor: the underrated perils of medical school

 I’m not telling you what to do.
 I rarely tell anyone what to do.
 I’m describing trade-offs and asking if you understand them.
 It appears that few people do.
 Have you read this essay carefully?
 If not, read it again.
-Then at least you won’t be one of the many doctors who hate what you do and wish you’d been wise enough to take a different course.
+Then at least you won’t be one of the many doctors who hate what you do, warn others about how doctors are sick of their profession, and wish you’d been wise enough to take a different course.

 If you enjoyed this essay, you should also read my novel, Asking Anna.
 It’s a lot of fun for not a lot of money!

 Here’s another anti-doctor article: “Why I Gave Up Practicing Medicine.”
 The anti-med-school lit is available, if you care to seek it.
 Most potential med students don’t seem to.